bristi/dotfiles/README.md

 ### Shameless copy-paste of yadm documentation per 20161111

-This section is a copy-paste of [https://thelocehiliosan.github.io/yadm/docs/alternates](the yadm documentation).
+This section is a partial copy-paste of [https://thelocehiliosan.github.io/yadm/docs/alternates].

 Strategies for alternate files on different systems